Nucleosynthesis of an $11.8\,M_\odot$ Supernova with 3D Simulation of the Inner Ejecta: Overall Yields and Implications for Short-Lived Radionuclides in the Early Solar System: Nucleosynthesis of the Inner Ejecta

 \section{Nucleosynthesis of the Inner Ejecta}

 We discuss the nucleosynthesis of the inner ejecta in this section.
 The calculation is based on the tracers for the 3D simulation as described in \S\ref{sec:method}, and covers a total of $0.1\,M_\odot$ of the inner ejecta.
-Due to the limited time, the simulation does not cover matter ejected in the neutrino-driven winds during the long-term cooling of the PNS.
+Due to the limited time, the simulation does not cover matter ejected in the neutrino-driven winds\footnote{ These winds represent the material ejected from the vicinity of the PNS by neutrino heating.
+Their nucleosynthesis depends on the characteristics of neutrino emission mainly through the entropy, the expansion timescale, and especially the electron fraction determined by neutrino heating.
+In contrast, the $\nu$ process included in our study mainly takes place in the outer ejecta and depends on the characteristics of neutrino emission directly through their impact on the rates of neutrino-nucleus reactions.} during the long-term cooling of the PNS.
 We refer readers to the extensive literature for the nucleosynthesis of the neutrino-driven winds \citep[e.g.,][]{Woosley.Hoffman.ea:1992,Qian.Woosley:1996,Hoffman.Woosley.Qian:1997,Roberts.Woosley.ea:2010,Bliss.Arcones.ea:2018}.